|Home » ACP » Rixtime

-Both values are displayed with the binary radix, meaning there are only two digits, ones and zeros.
+Rixtime values are displayed in the binary radix, meaning there are only two digits: 0 and 1.

-In both cases the combined number of ones and zeros will always be sixty four.
-(In both cases the proportions of ones to zeros will of course vary.)
+The combined number of ones and zeros will always be sixty four.
+(The ratio of 1s to 0s will of course vary.)

-Preliminary studies indicate people walk away from a session of staring at a Rixtime window with a profound sense of well-being.
+Preliminary peer-reviewed studies indicate people walk away from a session of Rixtime with a profound and deep sense of wellbeing and cosmic relief.

 Brighten it Up

 Bored staring at the same colour all the time?
 Interact!
-Use the left and right arrow keys to cycle (and cycle backwards) through the possibilities.
+Use the left and right arrow keys to cycle forwards and backwards through the possibilities.

 Rixtime uses nine (9) colours system-defined for use in both Light Mode and Dark Mode.